Tertiary-Teaching-Unit/eLearning/README.md

 # eLearning
-This repository is for learners in the Graduate CERTIFICATE IN aPPLIED ElEARNING
+This repository is for learners in the Graduate Certificate in Applied eLearning.